aminography/PrimeDatePicker/README.md

 val today = CivilCalendar()  // Causes a Civil date picker, also today as the starting date

 val datePicker = PrimeDatePicker.bottomSheetWith(today) // or dialogWith(today)
-        .pickMultipleDays(multipleDaysPickCallback)  // Passing callback is optional, can be set later using setDayPickCallback()
-        .minPossibleDate(minDateCalendar)            // Optional
+        .pickMultipleDays(callback)  // Passing callback is optional, can be set later using setDayPickCallback() .minPossibleDate(minDateCalendar)            // Optional
         .maxPossibleDate(maxDateCalendar)            // Optional
         .disabledDays(disabledDaysList)              // Optional